 This perplexed the waitress, but she did as Karin asked and when the order came, Karin took a hamburger, fries, and shake out to the man.
 I could see them through the window.
-They were smiling and chatting.
-After we finished, we left the restaurant and headed for the car.
-The man came up to Karin, thanked her, and said, "God bless you."
-As we

 SUNDAY GOSPEL

 3rd Sunday of Easter

 NARRATOR: On the first day of the week Cleopas and another disciple of Jesus made their way to a village named Emmaus seven miles from Jerusalem.
 As they walked, they discussed all that had happened to Jesus.
 Jesus came near and began to walk along with them.
 However, they didn't recognize him.